cristian-5/chess-diagrams/readme.md

 square.
 When queening they are followed by an equal sign and the resulting piece (`e7e8=Q`).
 When castling specify the king move only, from start to end square (`e1g1`).
 Illegal moves result in undefined behaviour.
-Caslting highlights are displayed for the king alone, but this setting can be changed by uncommenting the corresponding sections in the code.
+Caslting highlights are displayed for both the king and the rook, but this setting can be changed by commenting the corresponding sections in the code.
 Each frame ends with a semicolon:

 ```